SinemKrkmz/teknasyonIpaint/README.md

-AppiumTestAutomation With Cucumber-jvm
+# AppiumTestAutomation With Cucumber-jvm

 This project exhibits how to combine BDD(Cucumber) approach with mobile automation.

-Prerequisite
+# Prerequisite
-Android SDK
-Appium
-Maven (For managing dependencies)
-IntelliJ or Eclipse

-Android SDK
+- Android SDK
-Appium
+- Appium
-Maven (For managing dependencies)
+- Maven (For managing dependencies)
-IntelliJ or Eclipse
+- IntelliJ or Eclipse

+# Installation**
-Install from git (using git clone)
+- Install from git (using git clone)
-Run "mvn clean test" from project directory
+- Run "mvn clean test" from project directory